Best Friends In Law

-- On Heroes, Hiro's best friend Ando has been in love/crushing on his older sister Kimiko since they were kids.
+- On Heroes, Hiro's best friend Ando has been in love with/crushing on his older sister Kimiko since they were kids.
 Thanks to some meddling in the past by Hiro, Ando and Kimiko are engaged and Hiro is absolutely delighted.

 - In Ys The Oath In Felghana, the Player Character's best friend (who's homeland/hometown the game's set in) mentions this trope in regards to his childhood best-friend Chester's sister, then notes that she'll probably end up with The Hero.

 - The Elder Scrolls V: Skyrim has a potential case of at least friends in law: the Dragonborn can befriend Annekke Crag-Jumper by doing a quest for her (as indicated by it becoming possible to recruit Annekke as a follower).
-The Dragonborn can also marry Sylgja, Annekke's daughter.
+The Dragonborn can then make her this trope by marrying Sylgja, Annekke's daughter.

 - The Dragonborn can also befriend Vilkas and Farkas, two members of the Companions guild who are identical twins and potential followers; both are candidates for marriage, and if the Dragonborn marries one, this can be implied with the other.

 - In Fire Emblem Awakening, the Avatar and Chrom are this if a male Avatar marries Lissa, Emmeryn, Lucina, or Cynthia or Kjelle if either of them are Chrom's daughter.
 A female Avatar and Chrom are this if she marries Brady or Inigo if either of them are Chrom's son.
 Lissa and Maribelle are this if Maribelle marries Chrom, and Chrom and Vaike can be this if Lissa marries Vaike.
 The indirect version is attainable if any of the Avatar's children marries one of Chrom's kids.